 Why the difference between the LLC and the corporation?
 There is no logic to it.
 A cynical person might suggest politicians assumed owners of smaller businesses might rush into an LLC without realizing the fee situation is worse than the corporation, but I digress.

 Unfortunately, there is another fee associated with the California LLC very few people are aware of until their first tax return.
 The “LLC gross revenue fee” is an additional cost created for no other reason than generating revenues for the state.
-Importantly, this fee is based on your total earnings, not the net profit of the company.
+Importantly, California calculates this fee based on your total earnings, not the net profit of the company.
 A tiered approach is used to determine the cost:

 - $0 to 249,999 in gross revenues = $0 Fee